Vitamin D and Tinnitus: A Powerful Combination

 For elderly patients with age-related hearing loss and tinnitus, low vitamin D levels are associated with low frequency hearing difficulties.
 This type of hearing loss may lead to a lower tinnitus characteristics such as buzzing or humming noises (i.e the tinnitus pitch is lower).

 In another connection with hearing, a recent cohort study showed that 70% of people with sudden sensorineural hearing loss were vitamin D deficient [3].
-This is important because idiopathic acute hearing loss may influence tinnitus development.
+This is important because idiopathic acute hearing loss is a common cause of new onset tinnitus.

 Can low vitamin D cause ear infections?